EVerest/EVerest/CONTRIBUTING.md

 Every week, there's an online meeting open for everyone.
 Just come by and say hello 🙂.

 See the [EVerest calendar](https://lists.lfenergy.org/g/everest/calendar) for the dates.
-There you can also subscribe it.
+There you can also subscribe to this calendar.

 ## How to Contribute a Bug Fix or Change

-Each contribution must meet the [Java Script](.eslintrc.json) or [C++](.clang-format) *coding style* (part of every repository) and include:
+Each contribution must meet the [Java Script](.eslintrc.json) or [C++](.clang-format) _coding style_ (part of every repository) and include:

-* Tests and documentation to explain the functionality.
+- Tests and documentation to explain the functionality.
-* Any new files have [copyright and license headers]
+- Any new files have [copyright and license headers]
-* A [Developer Certificate of Origin signoff].
+- A [Developer Certificate of Origin signoff].
-* Submitted to the project as a pull request.
+- Submitted to the project as a pull request.

 Each commit message and pull request description should have enough information in it so that other contributors can understand what has been changed and